Home

 7. This can also be an opportunity for you to talk about certain items on the list and why they might be especially interesting and exciting to know.

-The nature scavenger hunt can really help inspire and connect kids to the natural world through the direct experience of their senses.
+These games can really help inspire and connect kids to the natural world through the direct experience of their senses.
 It can help encourage them to touch, see, and smell things that they might otherwise not be inclined to investigate.

-Don’t underestimate the potential learning possibilities and excitement a simple natural scavenger hunt can create!
+Don't underestimate the potential learning possibilities and excitement a simple natural scavenger hunt can create!
+Have a great time exploring and learning through nature!

-To learn about more activities like the nature scavenger hunt, check out our article on Outdoor Games for Children
+To learn about more activities like the nature scavenger hunt, check out our article on Outdoor Games for Children and check out our Outdoor Education Courses.

 Return from Nature Scavenger Hunt back to Teaching Articles